xiaohunying/notes/pages/aws-security.md

 # AWS CloudTrail

-AWS CloudTrail records and tracks all API requests in your AWS account.
+AWS CloudTrail **records and tracks all API requests** in your AWS account.
 These requests can be initiated from SDKs, AWS CLI, AWS management console or another AWS service.
-CloudTrail is a global service supporting all regions.
+CloudTrail is a **global** service supporting all regions.

-Use cases:
+### Use Cases
 - effective for security analysis
   - monitor restricted API calls
   - notification of threshold breaches